nayasis/sample-spring-lockregistry/README.md

 ## Requirement

 ### Docker
-if you want to use Zookeeper Lock or Redis Lock, you must install Zookeeper or Redis first. you can install easily via [Docker](https://docs.docker.com/get-docker/) and [Docker-Compose](https://docs.docker.com/compose/install/).
+if you want to use Zookeeper Lock or Redis Lock, you must install Zookeeper or Redis at first. you can install easily via [Docker](https://docs.docker.com/get-docker/) and [Docker-Compose](https://docs.docker.com/compose/install/).

 ### Zookeeper